genesiscommunitysuccess/docs/docs/02_creating-applications/05_configure-runtime/01_system_definitions.md

 item(name = “DbHost”, value = “jdbc:postgresql://localhost:5432/postgres?user=postgres&password=Password5432”)
 ```

-More information on how to configure a specific database can be found [here](/reference/developer/api/database/reference/supported-databases/overview)
+See our pages on [databases](/reference/developer/api/database/reference/supported-databases/overview) for more information on how to configure a specific database.

 **Database username and password encryption**
 You can add an encrypted username and password for the database system.